-For instance, the sales operations manager will often be responsible for dividing up territories and crafting the sales forecast.
-The sales operations manager will also need to enforce the sales process and keep everybody up-to-speed.
+For instance, the manager will often be responsible for dividing up territories and crafting the sales forecast.
+The manager will also need to enforce the sales process and keep everybody up-to-speed.

 4. Sales Operations Training You Can Share with Your Team